 Binge Eating Disorder has received more attention since becoming an “official” diagnosis in 2014.
 However, if you have been struggling with binge eating you know that the disorder itself is not new.
 You may not know that it is also extremely common.
-It turns out that more individuals suffer with Binge Eating Disorder than with Anorexia and Bulimia combined.
+It turns out that more individuals suffer from Binge Eating Disorder than with Anorexia and Bulimia combined.

 What is Binge Eating Disorder?

 Binge eating disorder is characterized by compulsive overeating in which people consume huge amounts of food while feeling out of control and powerless to stop.
 Symptoms of Eating Disorder usually begin in late adolescence or early adulthood, often after a major diet.
 A binge eating episode typically lasts around two hours, but some people binge on and off all day long.
 Binge eaters often eat even when they’re not hungry and continue eating long after they’re full.
 They may also gorge themselves as fast as they can while barely registering what they’re eating or tasting.

 The key features of binge eating disorder are: